Skip to main content

 ${VAR_NAME}

-Where VAR_NAME is the name of the environment variable.
+where VAR_NAME is the name of the environment variable.

 To specify a default value, use: